Edna Mode: Impact and legacy

 Edna's popularity established her as the film's breakout character.
 Screen Rant's Alex Welch attributes this designation to both her comedic rapport with the titular family and passion for superhero costumes.
-Gregory E. Miller of the New York Post cited Edna's impact since The Incredibles as significant despite her relatively brief appearance, while HelloGiggles writer Sydney Bucksbaum crowned her the film's "real hero".
+HelloGiggles writer Sydney Bucksbaum crowned her the film's "real hero".
 Vogue Italia contributor Valentina Fabbri said Edna ended the trope of "superheroes [dressed] in homemade outfits".
-According to Fabbri, Edna is one of Pixar's most beloved characters, while Hollywood's Julia Emmanuele dubbed her "one of the most memorable Pixar characters of all time" who has ultimately "become the film’s enduring legacy", despite her supporting role.
-Uproxx contributor Donna Dickens wrote that the character "went down in pop culture history" from the moment she uttered "No capes!”
+According to Fabbri, Edna is one of Pixar's most beloved characters, while Hollywood's Julia Emmanuele dubbed her "one of the most memorable Pixar characters of all time" who has ultimately "become the film's enduring legacy", despite her supporting role.
+Uproxx contributor Donna Dickens wrote that the character "went down in pop culture history" from the moment she uttered "No capes!"

 Media publications consistently rank Edna among Pixar's greatest characters.
 In their article "Top 10 Pixar Movie Characters", Tech Times ranked Edna seventh.
 IGN ranked Edna eighth in their countdown of the "Top 10 Pixar Characters", calling her "a pint-sized fashionista" with "a flair that only a superhero could truly appreciate."
 Rolling Stone placed her ninth on the website's list of the "25 Best Pixar Movie Characters", ranking her ahead of Mr. Incredible (24th), Violet Parr (20th) and Elastigirl (14th).
 Contributor Scott Tobias wrote that the character "stops the action cold just to have a sequence about appropriate action-wear for the specially abled, culminating in a brilliant screed on the impracticality of capes."
 Including Edna among the studio's 20 best characters, Victoria Robertson of Screen Rant cited her as "proof of how important even the most minor characters in a film can be."
 GamesRadar+ included Edna among Pixar's "50 Greatest Pixar Characters Of All Time", with author George Wales crowning her "One of Pixar's finest comic creations".
 Additionally, the same publication ranked Edna among Pixar's 12 greatest supporting characters.
 D23.com recognized Edna as one of Pixar's "23 Favorite ...
 Supporting Characters", deeming her "An icon in her own right". /Film ranked Edna Pixar's sixth best female character, crowning her "the wisest character in the entire Incredibles universe" due to her anti-cape stance, which author Angie Han has described as the film's "most valuable piece of advice".
-The Odyssey Online published an article discussing "Why Edna Mode Is The Disney Heroine We Never Knew We Needed", in which author Erin Farmer dubbed her "the real heroine of the Disney Franchise" while comparing her motivational speeches to those of Mahatma Gandhi.
 GamesRadar+ ranked Edna's introductory scene the 12th best moment in a Pixar film, deeming her "the perfect embodiment of the film's tongue-in-cheek approach to realism".
 Entertainment Weekly ranked Edna's anti-capes speech the 12th best Pixar moment.
 In 2015, E! ranked Edna 10th on their list of "11 Forgotten Disney Characters Who Should Totally Be Your Favorites".